cesar-douady/open-lmake/doc/src/execution.md

 A file is a target from the begining of the job execution if it matches a `targets` or `side_targets` entry.

-A file becomes a target when it is written to (with the meaning mentioned above) or when `lmake.target` or `ltarget` is called.
+A file becomes a target when :

+- It is written to (with the meaning mentioned above)..
+- `lmake.target` or `ltarget` is called unless the flag `source_ok` is finally set (i.e. including if set independently).

 ### Being a dep